revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

- It is an object storage service that offers industry-leading scalability, data availability, security, and performance.
-We can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere.
+ It is an object storage service that offers industry-leading scalability, data availability, security, and performance.We can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere.

 </details>
 </blockquote>